Migrating to Docker Compose

 Even with a simple image, we've already been dealing with plenty of command line options in both building, pushing and running the image.

-Docker Compose is designed to simplify running multi-container applications to using a single command.
+Docker Compose is designed to simplify running multi-container applications using a single command.

 Assume that we are in the folder where we have our Dockerfile with the following content: